agdavid/agdavid.github.io/_posts/2016-09-02-clarifying_transclusion_confusion_in_angularjs.markdown

 To practice my isolated scopes, I set a scope object and used a one-way binding ('@') to set the 'title' property to the string value in the directive element (for a nice overview of scope and bindings in custom directives, check out this third-party [post](http://www.infragistics.com/community/blogs/dhananjay_kumar/archive/2015/06/11/understanding-scopes-in-angularjs-custom-directives.aspx)).

 Most notably, I included 'transclude: true'.
-This alerts us that we will insert the HTML contents of the '<outer-directive>' element at a certain location.
+This alerts us that we will insert the HTML contents of the 'outer-directive' element at a certain location.

 That insertion point is one that you can decide!
-In the template, I created a '<div>' element with the attribute 'ng-transclude' to direct Angular to insert the HTML contents of the '<outer-directive>' element at this location.
+In the template, I created a 'div' element with the attribute 'ng-transclude' to direct Angular to insert the HTML contents of the 'outer-directive' element at this location.

 I made a similar directive for InnerDirective, also using an isolated scope, transclusion, and template with ng-transclude: